ksdok/cv-interactif-ia/README.md

 ```
 User: "What experience do you have with fintech?"
     ↓
-System searches CV for mentions of fintech, finance, banking
+System searches resume for mentions of fintech, finance, banking
     ↓
 Finds relevant snippets about experience at fintech companies
     ↓